VuisterLab/cing/trunk/cing/Documentation/pdbj_Mine/00README.txt

 -  pdbmlplus.dump
     The dump file of the whole PDBj Mine database.
 -  split/pdbmlplus_split.{aa,ab,..}
     The "pdbmlplus.dump" file split into 100MB chunks.
+For a total of about 10 Gb compressed.
 -  weekly/pdbmlplus_weekly.yyyy-mm-dd.gz
     The weekly update of the week of yyyy-mm-dd (e.g., 2010-01-19).